LOADING

 Share

 Non-resident Indians are known to be keen investors in the Indian financial market.
-They have access to the market information, have a reasonable understanding of the domestic environment, and perhaps, even an affinity towards plowing money back to their homeland.
-NRIs can invest in mutual funds online in India; however, doing it differs from an Indian citizen.
+They have access to market information, a reasonable understanding of the domestic environment, and perhaps even an affinity for returning money to their homeland.
+NRIs can invest in mutual funds online in India; however, doing so differs from that of an Indian citizen.

 Process of investment

-NRIs looking to invest in mutual funds in India must adhere to the Foreign Exchange Management Act rules.
+NRIs investing in mutual funds in India must adhere to the Foreign Exchange Management Act rules.

 Investment can be made in your name or through a power of attorney.
 When completed in your name, KYC documents include photographs, PAN card, passport, overseas address proof, and bank statement.
-If in-person verification is required, it can be done by visiting the Indian embassy of your country.
+If in-person verification is required, you can visit your country’s Indian embassy.

-If invested through a power of attorney, the PoA holder’s signature and the NRI investor must be provided in the KYC documents.
+If invested through a power of attorney, the signatures of the PoA holder and the NRI investor must be included in the KYC documents.

-While making a cheque or demanding draft payment of the SIP, the NRI investor has to provide a Foreign Inward Remittance Certificate (FIRC) or a letter from the bank confirming the source of funds.
+When making a cheque or demanding draft payment of the SIP, the NRI investor must provide a Foreign Inward Remittance Certificate (FIRC) or a letter from the bank confirming the source of funds.

 Foreign Account Tax Compliance Act (FATCA) guidelines require that all financial institutions disclose details of financial transactions by a US-based person to the USA government.
 As a result, fund houses are less keen on accepting funds from an NRI living in the USA or Canada.